 I made a detective game board to keep track of each player’s points.
 You can assign one of the students to be the “points keeper”.
 These Reusable Dry Erase Pockets are amazing because I only have to print one game sheet to use over and over.

-How to play the game
+How to play the Free Mystery Word Game

 To play this word game, the clinician and/or one of the students in the groups is in charge of choosing a mystery word.
 Pick a word and write it down where the students cannot see it.

 Then, give clue #1 to the group.
 So if we picked “donut”.
 Clue #1 would be “dessert group”.
 Each student can take a guess of the mystery word item.
 Praise the students who make a “smart guess” for guessing a word that is in the correct category.
 Quiz the students if a guess such as “pizza” would be a smart guess and why it would or would not be a smart guess.
 Give clue #2 such as “You eat it.
 You can deep fry it.
 You can put frosting on it.”
 Allow for students to make a guess.
 If a student’s smart guess is correct, then they would earn 4 points.
 Continue giving clues until someone in the group guesses correctly.